Works

 Oil on canvas · 150 × 120 cm · 2025

-A campfire at the Blue Mountains looking out over the night sky and Milky Way.
-The fire serves as the collapsed focal point while the cosmos above dissolves into spiralling OAM structures, the wave state of the universe visible from the Australian landscape.
+A campfire in the Blue Mountains, looking out over the night and the Milky Way.
+The fire is the collapsed focal point, the thing you are looking at.
+The cosmos above dissolves into spiralling wave structures, the whole universe held as everything it could be, seen from a fire in the Australian dark.

 Entered, Wynne Prize 2026